-Visiting Marquette, Michigan with Kids
+Visiting Marquette, Michigan With Kids

 We decided to drive to the most western destination of our trip first.
 That meant that Marquette was one of our first major stops on our U.P. vacation.

-Marquette is the largest city in the yoop, and is home to Northern Michigan University.
+Marquette is the largest city in the U.P., and is home to Northern Michigan University.
 It’s also located on the shores of Lake Superior and is blessed with amazing natural beauty and recreation options.